myavuz92/unreal_AnimatedTextPlugin/README.md

 The Event "PauseText" is pausing the spawning of the characters and the loop which is also callable by using "|".
 Use the "ContinueText" event to continue.
 "ContinueText" is only going to work if it has been pause before.

 ### ForLoopWithBreak_Delayed
-The main functionalty comes from the custom "ForLoopWithBreak_Delayed" Macro, which gives the user the ability to create a for each loop with a delay in between that can be skipped with a boolean.
+The main functionalty comes from the custom "ForLoopWithBreak_Delayed" Macro, which gives the user the ability to create a for each loop with a delay in between, that can be skipped with a boolean.

 ![ForEachLoop](https://github.com/user-attachments/assets/2ed8fb0e-bd31-4deb-b919-96f76892cbc8)